apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Israel battles Hamas on streets of Gaza city as UN delays vote again**
+**Some Muslims around major India temple fearful ahead of opening**

-You can read more about it [here](https://www.reuters.com/world/middle-east/israel-battles-hamas-streets-gaza-city-un-delays-vote-again-2023-12-20/).
+You can read more about it [here](https://www.reuters.com/world/india/some-muslims-around-major-india-temple-fearful-ahead-opening-2023-12-20/).

 ## Requirements
 - Python 3.8